Reginella upsets stablemate Top Quality in Emerald Distaff

 Huge upset in Lads Stakes

 Two races before the Distaff, This Great Nation pulled off a shocker in the $45,000 W.T.
-B.O.A Lads Stakes for 2-year-old colts and geldings.
+B.O.A.
+Lads Stakes for 2-year-old colts and geldings.
 The longest shot in the 11-horse field at 48-1, he went straight to the lead, and finally pulled away from Jack Van Berg in a long stretch drive to win by 2 lengths.

-“He was like, ‘not today,’ ” said The Great Nation jockey Erick Lopez, about how his horse reacted to possibly getting passed by Jack Van Berg, who was 25-1.
+“He was like, ‘not today,’ ” said This Great Nation jockey Erick Lopez, about how his horse reacted to possibly getting passed by Jack Van Berg, who was 25-1.

 The $1 exacta paid $1,167.40.
 Reno Roy, 8-1, was third and the 50-cent trifecta paid $10,621.55.